Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-Ramps0 – as of September 2025Access is primarily through network extensions to Beijing.
+Direct Cloud On-Ramps0 – as of September 2025Access cloud providers via private network extension to Beijing.

-Disaster RiskLow (3/10) – as of September 2025Very low exposure to significant natural disasters, enhancing uptime.
+Disaster RiskLow (3/10) – as of September 2025Overall risk is low, with some exposure to flooding and cyclones.

-Tax IncentivesNoNo specific tax incentives for data center development are currently offered.
+Tax IncentivesNoNo specific data center incentives are currently offered in this market.

-Sales Tax13% VAT – as of September 2025Standard national VAT rate applies, with reduced rates for some items.
+Sales Tax13% VAT – as of September 2025A standard 13% Value Added Tax applies, with reduced rates for some items.

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are no direct public cloud on-ramps within Shenyang data centers, as of September 2025.
-Businesses requiring dedicated cloud access typically establish private network connections (PNI or wave) to the nearest major cloud region, which is Beijing.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Shenyang as of September 2025.
+Businesses connect to cloud providers like AWS, Google Cloud (GCP), Microsoft Azure, and Alibaba Cloud via dedicated network links to the nearest major hub, Beijing.
+Private network interconnects (PNI) and wavelength services provide secure, high-performance access.

 Power Analysis